 Learn how to do Enamel Illusions with Cindy Silas

-Love the look of cloisonné but don’t want to spend the hours needed to achieve that result!
-Here is a way to get the brilliance of enamels without all the time and challenge.
+Love the look of cloisonné but don’t want to spend the hours needed to achieve that result?
+Cindy teaches you how to get the brilliance of enamels without all the time and challenge!

-Cindy has come up with a process to imitate vitreous enamel cloisonné using kiln-free coloring methods that can be used on silver clay, silver sheet and even aluminum.
-Watch and learn to do this unique new process created by Ms. Silas.
+Cindy has come up with her own unique process to imitate vitreous enamel cloisonné using kiln-free coloring methods that can be used on silver clay or silver sheet.

 Artist Statement: "Always an artist, I've explored a broad variety of media such as drawing, painting, photography, and several of the textile and fiber arts.
 The last few years, I've concentrated on polymer, metal clay, various silversmith skills, and creating art jewelry.
 I have a degree in Advertising Design from the University of Maryland, which led to a career as a graphic designer.

 My art experience has been rich, not with any one medium, but in adding up what they all have to offer.
 Each has added to my sense of design and love of color, texture, and images...not to mention a jam-packed studio :)))

 Life is an adventure, and there is so much left to do...see...try.